 When he stopped by the front desk for whatever reason he dreamed up, Tim didn’t just stop to say hello, he didn’t just pick up a fax, or engage in the various business-related conversations that occur between hotel employees and guests.
 Tim Heidingsfelder stopped to chat.
 He stopped to shoot the stuff with some of these attractive, young women.
 He stopped to get to know them, so they could know him.

 The best looking young employee at the front desk also happened to be the friendliest.
 Cheri Lee was so attractive and so skilled at engaging in short, friendly conversations with guests that she quickly became a favorite among the hotel’s businessmen and long-term guests.
-It took some of us naively entering into these conversations, to do our job and add to the guest’s enjoyment, only to be whisked aside by them, to realize they didn’t stop to chat.
-They stopped to chat with Cheri Lee.
+It took some of us naively stepping into these conversations —to do our job and add to the guest’s enjoyment– to realize they weren’t stopping by to chat … with us.
+They only wanted to chat with Cheri Lee, to impress her, and hopefully, one day, make her laugh.
 After a few of these chats, Tim Heidingsfelder asked the other front desk employees where Cheri was one day.
 When they told him that she had the day off, he was visibly disappointed.

-“I’m a writer for The Simpsons,” Tim told her.
+“I’m a writer for The Simpsons,” Tim told her one day.
 “The Simpsons creators sent me to your city to scout it as a probable location for a future episode.”
 Was this lie something he dreamed up before he made the hotel reservation?
 Did he scheme it out beforehand with an algorithm of answers should anyone question him, or did he develop it for the sole purpose of impressing Cheri?
 How many lies did he think up before he landed on this one?
 Did he nix some, because they weren’t impressive enough?
 Did he nix others, because they were too grandiose and subject to fact-checking.
-We don’t know, but we think he locked in on The Simpsons’, Goldilocks lie, because it didn’t violate any of the imposed or self-imposed cardinal rules.
+We don’t know, but we think he locked in on The Simpsons’, Goldilocks lie, because it didn’t violate the cardinal rule of bringing too much attention to himself.
+He dropped the line matter-of-factly, and he didn’t elaborate too much.
 Yet, this seemingly harmless lie would eventually prove to be a depth charge that once detonated would expose all of his plans.

-Tim Heidingsfelder did accomplish his initial and shortsighted goal of impressing Cheri however.
+When Tim dropped that line on Cheri, he accomplished his shortsighted goal of impressing Cheri.
 When I arrived at work the next day, Cheri was all a twitter about it.
 “Did you know we have a celebrity in the hotel today?” she said artfully spooling out the scoop she had.
 “I know you’re a fan of The Simpsons, and I know you’re a writer,” she told me.
-“Well, we just happen to have a guest who is a both a writer and a writer for that show.”
+“Well, we just happen to have a guest who is both a writer and a writer for that show.”

 “Seriously?”
 I asked.